Highlands' hung up osprey getting first-class care

 Lt.
 Daniel Lobozzo, chief of Sebring Fire Station 15, Greg Carr, firefighter EMT at Station 15 and Highlands County Animal Services arrived on the scene to rescue the fellow.
 Animal Control deputy Joseph Minshew and his fellow Animal Services officer Brandon Owens gently cut the dried grass tether from around the osprey’s left leg.

-The Highlands News Sun called the Raptor Center of Tampa Bay to learn how “Bunjie” -- nicknamed thus by newspaper staff -- is getting along.
-Nancy Murrah, president of the Raptor Center says after a month of care and feeding, he is doing just fine.
-She expects him to be released into the wild before long, but does not yet know where.
+The Highlands News Sun called the Raptor Center of Tampa Bay to learn how the young osprey is getting along.
+Nancy Murrah, president of the Raptor Center, says after a month of care and feeding, she is doing just fine.
+Murrah expects the female osprey to be released into the wild before long, but does not yet know where.

-Bunjie required sophisticated technology to fix the leg when he first arrived at the center, she said.
-Because the grass tether created a raw trench around Bunjie’s left leg, he was first taken to Busch Gardens Animal Care Center in Tampa where a surgeon cleaned and stitched the wound.
+The young osprey required sophisticated technology to fix the leg when she first arrived at the center, Murrah said.
+Because the grass tether created a raw trench around her left leg, she was first taken to Busch Gardens Animal Care Center in Tampa where a surgeon cleaned and stitched the wound.
 The veterinarian also used cold laser treatment to treat the wound.

-“We do everything we can to prepare these birds for release,” she said.
+“We do everything we can to prepare these birds for release,” Murrah said.

 The young osprey is eating well, too.

-“We feed him fish, fresh mullet,” she said.
-“He likes the same fish he would find within three feet of the surface of a lake.
-He’s a good eater, which is unusual for an osprey in captivity.”
+“We feed her fish, fresh mullet,” she said.
+“She likes the same fish she would find within three feet of the surface of a lake.
+She’s a good eater, which is unusual for an osprey in captivity.”

-Bunjie, however, is not a permanent resident of the center and he has work to do.
+The young osprey, however, is not a permanent resident of the center and she has work to do.

-Murrah says Bunjie ("We don't name our birds," she says, understandably) is one of more than 100 ospreys the center will treat in a year.
+Murrah says the young osprey from Highlands County is one of more than 100 ospreys the center will treat in a year.

 “Overall, we help up to 1,200 birds a year, specializing in birds of prey, including birds in Hardee, Polk and Highlands counties,” she said.
 “We have been fortunate to have volunteers in the middle of the state.”